oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/storefront-git.md

   ![](images/code-repo-project-clone-info-close.png)

   9. The OCI code repo has now updated, you can see that is has now got a number of commits, and also files.
-Note that you may need to return to your DevOps project home page (use the "Breadcrumbs" and then back into the code repo for the files list to update
+Note that you may need to return to your Code Repositories list (use the "Breadcrumbs" and then back into your code repo) for the files list to update.

   ![](images/code-repo-confirm-initial-git-upload.png)